All Episodes

 And that's one of the issues that I take umbrage with Rush on, and that is, you know, we're Americans, and if we want to drive an SUV, we should be able to drive an SUV.

-And and I disagree with that.
+And I disagree with that.

-I think that if we're responsible about our use of oil and our resources, it's going to make us more independent and uh further diminish our need to get involved with situations like this.
+I think that if we're responsible about our use of oil and our resources, it's going to make us more independent and further diminish our need to get involved with situations like this.

 The biggest increase in demand for oil, of course, is in China.

-And uh and they were getting that oil.
+And they were getting that oil.

-Uh after the war, the oil has been sold in the world market.
+After the war, the oil has been sold in the world market.

 We don't get any special break on price.